 Example Liability Limits 100,000/300,000/100,000 or 100/300/100

 - Bodily Injury Liability Limit Per Person: The first limit listed in the example is $100,000.
-The dollar amount is the maximum your policy will payout to a single person injured in an accident you caused.
+The dollar amount is the maximum your policy will pay out to a single person injured in an accident you caused.

+Uninsured motorist insurance is a mandatory requirement in some states.
+A minimum amount will be required, depending on the state in which you live.
 Many insurance agents will recommend matching personal liability limits and uninsured motorist limits.
 Uninsured motorist is the coverage you can draw from if an uninsured driver damages your vehicle or causes someone in your vehicle injury.
-Underinsured motorist applies if you have damages which exceed the other driver's limits and you carry higher limits.
+Underinsured motorist applies if you have damages that exceed the other driver's limits, and you carry higher limits.

 Example of Uninsured Motorist 100,000/300,000 or 100/300

-PIP is short for Personal Injury Protection.
+PIP is short for "personal injury protection."
 It is similar to medical coverage but provides a little more protection.
 The key factor that makes PIP different from medical coverage is that it pays out for expenses related to injuries such as loss of income and rehabilitation costs.